-We’d been chatting about the problem whereby ‘newly minted PhDs tend to refer to themselves as PhDs rather than as people who have doctorates’.
-We wanted to get the point across that a PhD is a qualification you hold, rather than completely defining who you are.
+We wanted to get across the point that a PhD is a qualification you hold, rather than completely defining who you are.
 Hence the qualifier ‘with a PhD’.
-As I said in one of my tweets this week:
+As I said in one of my tweets:

 — Chris Humphrey (@chrishumphrey) March 2, 2015

-In fact presenting yourself as a professional with a PhD is crucial when talking to employers outside of academia.
+In fact presenting yourself *as a professional with a PhD*, not solely *as a PhD*, is crucial when talking to employers outside of academia.
 Very few employers outside academia are looking to hire PhDs; but many employers are looking to hire researchers, analysts, consultants, project managers and product managers, who also happen to have a PhD.
 That’s you, by the way!

 Here are some questions to get you thinking about the new you: